CogitoNTNU/AlphaZero/README.md

 # AlphaZero
 AlphaZero is a computer program developed by artificial intelligence research company DeepMind.
 The program is generalized to work on all two-player complete information games such as tic tac toe, four in a row, chess and go.
 It is only given the rules of the game, and learns to master the game solely by playing against itself.

-## Who we are
+## About us
 We are a project group within the student organization Cogito at NTNU (Norwegian University of Science and Technology).
 The group of eight has worked on this through the fall of 2019.

 ## Motivation
-This project was created to achieve a greater understanding on how the AlphaZero algorithm work, and how to make it work for any game.
-Optimization and introduction of paralell training was motivated by the desire of being able to train a network in reasonable time for games with large action spaces.
-The contiuation of the visualization was fueled by the quest to compare the networks against a human agent, and to see how the network is thinking.
+This project was created to achieve a greater understanding of the workings of one of the hottest reinforcement learning algorithms, as well as to have fun in the process.
+Optimization and introduction of parallel training was motivated by the desire of being able to train a network in reasonable time.
+This is espacially important for games with large action- and state spaces, as convergence will take a long time.
+The visualization was fueled by the quest to see how the network is thinking.

 ## Installation
 Clone the repository